David-OConnor/plascad/README.md

 ## Calculations used
-Our primer melting temperature method used is based on [SantaLucia & Hicks (2004)](https://pubmed.ncbi.nlm.nih.gov/15139820/) It uses each pair of nucleotides in the primer sequence to estimate entropy and enthalpy values, used in the following calcluation, where $ΔH$ is enthalphy, $ΔS$ is entropy, and $C_T$ is primer Molar concentration:
+Our primer melting temperature method used is based on [SantaLucia & Hicks (2004)](https://pubmed.ncbi.nlm.nih.gov/15139820/) It uses each pair of adjacent nucleotides in the primer sequence to estimate entropy and enthalpy values, used in the following calcluation, where $ΔH$ is enthalphy, $ΔS$ is entropy, and $C_T$ is primer Molar concentration:

 $$ (1000 * ΔH) / (ΔS + R \times ln(\frac{C_T}{4})) - 273.15 $$

-It includes salt correction, derived from BioPython, using concentrations of $K^+$, $Na^+$, $Mg^{2+}$, and dntp concentration, provided by the user, or initiated with defaults.
+The calculation also includes salt correction, derived from BioPython, using concentrations of $K^+$, $Na^+$, $Mg^{2+}$, and dntp concentration.
+These are provided by the user, or initiated with defaults.

-We calculate the following sorts of nucleotide repeats:
+We calculate the following categories of nucleotide repeats:
 - Single nucleotides repeated 4 or more times in a row
 - Nucleotide pairs repeated 4 or more times in a row
-- Any sequence of 3 nucleotides or more that occurs more than once in a sequence
+- Any sequence of 3 or more nucleotides that occurs more than once in a sequence

-Primer quality is a fuzzy metric, and is calculated as a weighted average from other metrics.
+*Primer quality* is a fuzzy metric, and is calculated as a weighted average from other metrics.
 It's the quantity our tuning algorithm optimizes when adjusting primer length.